Mario Beltran PAC Influencing Huntington Park Council Race

 Hurtado claims that Beltran did that to him in his South Gate race, when a “robo-call” went out, with Beltran and identifying himself and endorsing Hurtado.

-“I am not associated with him in anyway he is endorsing other people and supporting them with money,” said Hurtado.
+“I am not associated with him in any way, he is endorsing other people and supporting them with money,” said Hurtado.
 “Don’t be surprised if you see a hate-filled mailer with Beltran as the subject in the next few days.

-Sure enough, a mailer was sent out by Voters for a Good Government, a PAC run out of David Gould’s office in Long Beach to avoid scrutiny.
+Sure enough, a mailer was sent out by Voters for a Good Government, a PAC run out of David Gould’s office, located at 249 E. Ocean Blvd. in Long Beach, to avoid scrutiny.

 The mailer slammed Beltran and his brother in law Jhonny Pineda.